Speech Inhibition – What Is That Exactly?

 Just lower the bar!
 No one expects you to express yourself as confidently and eloquently in the foreign language as you do in your native language.
 So if others don’t have this expectation of you, then you shouldn’t have it of yourself either.
 A big hurdle comes to mind: you don’t have to be a perfectionist.
 Give yourself permission to make mistakes.

-3. Be honest with your fears
+3. Be honest about your fears

 Accept the fear, but talk to yourself in a positive way that you can overcome it.
 Realize that most people feel the same way you do, and that you are not alone in your anxiety.
 So you can stop the stressful game of hide-and-seek because you don’t have to be ashamed.
-An open approach to fear makes it much smaller.
+An open approach to fear makes the fear much smaller.
 You can only overcome your fear if you face it.

 4. Set realistic goals